Understanding Germany’s BITV Compliance for Accessibility

 The Berlin Barrier-Free Information Technology (BITV) is an ordinance enacted by the Federal Ministry of Labor and Social Affairs and the Federal Ministry of the Interior of Germany in 2002 based on the disability discrimination act.
 According to the BITV, people of all abilities should have equal, comprehensive, and unrestricted access to information and communication technology.
 BITV applies to all websites, mobile applications, intranets, extranets, electronically supported administrative processes, and graphical program interfaces.

 As the BITV law is based on BGG, it requires that every German citizen should have equal access to digital resources, regardless of physical and mental disabilities.
 It encompasses all information technology products and services.
-It includes all business dealing in –
+It includes all business dealings in –

 1. Hardware: Computers, servers, networking equipment, mobile devices, and other tech-related devices.